Dug's Special Mission: Plot

 The short is set during the events of Up.
 It is Dug's birthday.
 This ordinary Golden Retriever wishes that it will be the happiest day of his life, when suddenly, Kevin runs over him and the pack leaders – Alpha (a Doberman Pinscher), Beta (a Rottweiler) and Gamma (a Bulldog) – run into Dug.
 Irritated with Dug for getting in their way, they come up with "special missions" for Dug to help capture the bird.
 However, these are just plots to keep Dug out of their way.

 First, Alpha assigns Dug to watch a large rock and make sure it doesn't move, because it is "the bird's favorite rock".
 Dug accidentally causes a pebble to roll down an incline and topple the large boulder, which nearly crushes Alpha, Beta, and Gamma.

 Next, Dug is told to sit in a hole, in which Alpha claims it's the "bird's favorite hole" and not to leave it.
 Dug sits in it, but the sand he's sitting on is quicksand; he and the sand land on Alpha, Beta, and Gamma at the spot where they were trying to catch the bird.

 Dug is then assigned to sit on a rock; when he jumps onto the rock, following Alpha's orders, Alpha, Beta, Gamma, and the rock they're standing on all start to fall.
-Numerous scenes follow of Alpha, Beta, and Gamma getting caught or captured by traps intended for Kevin, due to actions of Dug as a result of commands given to him by Alpha: Alpha tells Dug to move, in which they get trapped in a net, Alpha tells Dug to move, but Dug accidentally steps on a pebble, which fires tranquilizer darts (one of them hits Beta), last, Dug and the dogs step on tall rock statues, but they all fall over.
+Numerous scenes follow of Alpha, Beta, and Gamma getting caught or captured by traps intended for Kevin, due to actions of Dug as a result of commands given to him by Alpha: Alpha tells Dug to stand aside, in which they get trapped in a net, Alpha tells Dug to move, but Dug accidentally steps on a pebble, which fires tranquilizer darts (one of them hits Beta), last, Dug and the dogs step on tall rock statues, but they all fall over.
 Dug, Beta and Gamma make it, but Alpha falls down with the statues.

-Angered, Alpha vows revenge on Dug, contacting Charles Muntz in his airship to report that Dug has prevented them from catching the bird.
-Beta sarcastically tells Dug to have a happy birthday.
+Angered, Alpha vows revenge on Dug, contacting Charles F. Muntz in his airship to report that Dug has prevented them from catching the bird.
 Dug suddenly sees Muntz's Spirit of Adventure dirigible in the sky.
 Fearful of how Muntz will punish him, Dug runs away and stumbles into a mist-laden rocky area.
+Beta sarcastically tells Dug to have a happy birthday.
 He sees a rock that resembles a turtle, followed by one that looks like a man.
 When he hears a voice saying "I see you back there," he asks if the man is okay.
 Dug then realizes that he has received his birthday wish: a new master (Carl Fredricksen).
 The clouds clear, the sun comes out, and Dug sits proudly on a flat rock.
 From here, the short comes full circle, reflecting the point when Dug is introduced in the film; Russell notices him and briefly thinks Dug is a rock.
 After the credits are shown, Dug is told to speak; he replies "Hi there!," surprising Carl and Russell.